HCCA Logo

 When making your Advance Care Plan, you need to discuss your wishes for medical care with your family and other significant people in your life.
 It is important to ensure that these people clearly understand your wishes and any instructions you want to give.

-If you do not discuss your medical treatment wishes with the important people in your life, they could well ask for care and treatment on your behalf without understanding the implications and that the treatment may be against your wishes.
+If you do not discuss your medical treatment wishes with the important people in your life, they could ask for care and treatment on your behalf without understanding the implications and that the treatment may be against your wishes.

 Advance Care Planning Australia has useful resources on how to start the conversation with your loved ones.